Skin school, Skincare

 It acts as an antioxidant, neutralizing the damaging free radicals that cause aging.

 Multiple clinical studies have demonstrated the positive effects of niacinamide on wrinkles and fine lines.
-Niacinamide improves fine lines and wrinkles due to its ability to stimulate the production of collagen and the epidermal components in aging cells.
+Niacinamide improves fine lines and wrinkles due to its ability to stimulate the production of collagen and the epidermal components in aging cells while reducing excess glycosaminoglycan production (characteristic of photodamaged or wrinkled skin).

 In aging skin, niacinamide improves the surface structure and smoothes out wrinkles.
 The data shared in a scientific article published in the International Journal of Cosmetic Science is impressive.
 According to this study, 50 women aged between 35 and 60 applied a moisturizing cream containing 5% niacinamide to half their faces for 12 weeks.
 The results of the research are inspiring.
 In the study, after 12 weeks, a significant improvement was observed in the fine lines, wrinkles, texture, and hyperpigmentation spots on the cream-applied side of the face compared to the other side.